 “If I ever catch you in there again,” he went on as if I hadn’t said anything, “I’ll call your parents.
 Don’t think I won’t!”
 We reached Jake’s room and he threw me inside.
 “Now get back to sleep.
 I’ll know if you try sneaking off again.”

 Jake hadn’t woken yet.
-The only other conscious soul in the house was his dad, who had just locked himself in the bathroom.
+The only other conscious soul in the house was his dad, who’d just locked himself in the bathroom.
 He hadn’t returned my flashlight last night.
 After witnessing his anger, I didn’t dare ask him about it.
 Instead, I snuck into his bedroom while he showered.

 My flashlight was perched on the corner of his dresser.
 I grabbed it, eager to get out of the room before he finished his shower, but something caught my eye.
 Underneath all the other junk on the dresser was a newspaper.
 I cleared some stuff away and found, on top of the paper, some old photos.
 Jake was in a few of them, as was his dad, but his mom was in all of them.